quickcodes/Grace/README.md

+# Advance Python Project -
 # Grace
 ## Personal Assistant
+## Two version available
+## Neural networks or if else ladder

+### In Neural Network Assistant 2 Versions are available
+- main_from_scratch
+- main_GenericAssistant
+- features are same in both

+## How to use else if ladder assistant ?
 ### Run file called run.py

 A brief description of what this project does and who it's for